How we're adapting to COVID-19

-We've adapted, and so have the young people we work with in some of the most fragile regions.
+We're responding fast, and so are the young people we work with in some of the most fragile regions.

 As well as financial grants, businesses also get expert technical support, including mentoring!
 This support is financed by the Dutch Ministry of Foreign Affairs and we hope soon to expand this pilot project to other regions.